What is ‘going on tilt’?

 Tactical execution – There’s a lot to unload here.
-My advice is just to execute and not take too long determining how.
+My advice is just to execute and not take too long to determine the how.
 Doing something is always better than doing nothing.
 Ideally, you will have a team of experts and mentors to help you – keep things moving!

-Game theory – I had a COO once that used to drill into us that if you ask the right questions and studied a customer’s behavior, not their words, you could see around corners.
-That guy was an asshole but he was right about this.
+Game theory – I had a COO once who used to drill into us that if you ask the right questions and study a customer’s behavior, not their words, you could see around corners.

-Analyze the data – Borrring.
+Analyze the data – Boring.
 But wait!
 This is fairly simple and the key to finding your best opportunities.
 Where have you been successful and why?
 Where can you go next and what insights can help?
-There is low hanging fruit waiting for you to capitalize on.
+There is low-hanging fruit waiting for you to capitalize on.
 Shameless plug, this is exactly what Traction Complete can help with.

 – Steve McKenzie, InsightSquared VP of Sales